syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 ### Right to left(RTL)

-ListView supports to change the flow of text from right to left direction by setting the `FlowDirection` property.
-It will support in Xamarin.Forms version 3.0 and above.
+ListView supports to change the flow of text to the right-to-left direction by setting the `FlowDirection` property.
+ListView supports RTL in Xamarin.Forms version 3.0 and above.

 {% tabs %}
 {% highlight xaml %}